Burn1n9m4n/brainstation_capstone/README.md

 10. With new tracks, repeat steps 3-8.

 ### Project Organization
-The project is current organized so that all code is within Jupyter Notebooks.
+The project is currently organized so that all code is within Jupyter Notebooks.
 This may change in the future if the app requires a shift to `.py` files.
-All notebooks are contained within the notebooks directory.
-Data is stored within the data directory.
-However, at present the mp3 audio, vectorized mp3s, and complete vectorized data are not present in the repo due to potential space limitations.
-Credits and references are compiled within this README.md.
+All notebooks are contained within the `notebooks` directory.
+Data is stored within the `data` directory.
+However, at present the mp3 audio, vectorized mp3s, and raw numpy files are not present in the repo due to potential space limitations.
+A 'Credits & References' section is compiled within this README.md.
 DEV_NOTES.md is a collection of raw development notes from planning meetings.
-A tree diagram of the project's structure can be found below (Note: Data directories that contain more than 20 files will not be shown):
+A tree diagram of the project's structure can be found below.
+It was obtained by running `tree --filelimit 20 -I "*cache*"` in a bash prompt.
+Note that data directories that contain more than 20 files will not be shown nor will any file contianing the word 'cache', which will remove any `.cache` files or `__pycache__` folders.

 ```
 brainstation_capstone